4 smart ways to get your finances into tip-top shape

 4. Start saving for your retirement early

 Now that you are not tied down by high-interest debts and have a rainy-day fund in place, focus on channelling your savings into a retirement fund or investment account.
-The best time to start saving for your golden years is actually when you start your first job or when you are in your twenties.
+The best time to start saving for your retirement fund is actually when you start your first job or when you are in your twenties.
 Compound returns allow you to grow your savings over a longer period of time.

 The information in this article does not necessarily reflect the views of Prudential Assurance Company Singapore Pte.
 Ltd. Certain information in this article may be taken from external sources, which we consider reliable.
 We do not represent that this information is accurate or complete and should not be relied upon as such.